 Faculty position in experimental biophysics at Emory University

-The Department of Physics at Emory University invites applications for a junior tenure-track faculty position in experimental biophysics, with the appointment starting in September 2018.
+The Department of Physics at Emory University invites applications for a tenure-track assistant professor position in experimental biophysics, with the appointment starting in September 2019.
 We welcome applications from outstanding candidates in all areas of experimental biophysics.
-Applicants whose research complements the existing strengths in our Department, including the study of biological systems ranging from the molecular to the cellular scale, and new experimental techniques that bridge these scales, such as in vivo optical imaging and/or spectroscopy are particularly encouraged to apply.
+Applicants whose research complements and bridges the existing strengths in experimental biophysics in the Department are particularly encouraged to apply.

 Applicants must have a Ph.D. in physics, biophysics, or a closely related field, postdoctoral experience, and a proven track record of research.
 The successful candidate is expected to establish an independent, internationally recognized, and externally funded research program, and demonstrate excellence in teaching at both the undergraduate and graduate levels.
-She or he will benefit from a vibrant multi-interdisciplinary research environment that encompasses the College, School of Medicine and School of Public Health at Emory University, Georgia Tech, and the Center for Disease Control (CDC), with research strengths including genetics, genomics/bioinformatics, bioengineering, nanotechnology, synthetic and analytical chemistry.
+The candidate will benefit from a vibrant, interdisciplinary research environment that encompasses the Emory College of Arts and Sciences, School of Medicine and School of Public Health, as well as the Georgia Institute of Technology, and the Center for Disease Control (CDC).

-To apply, submit a curriculum vitae, a research plan, a teaching statement, and a brief statement about your experience and vision regarding the teaching and mentorship of students of diverse backgrounds to http://apply.interfolio.com/43482, and arrange for at least three letters of reference to be uploaded to the same site.
-Reviews of applications will begin Monday, November 27, 2017 and will continue until the position is filled.
-For more information about the department, visit http://www.physics.emory.edu/home/index.html.
+To apply, submit a curriculum vitae, a research plan, a teaching statement, and a brief statement about your experience and vision regarding the teaching and mentorship of students of diverse backgrounds to http://apply.interfolio.com/53356 and arrange for at least three letters of reference to be uploaded to the same site.
+Reviews of applications will begin Monday, November 1, 2018 and will continue until the position is filled.
+Applications received up to 30 days after review begins will be given full consideration.
+For more information about the department, visit http://www.physics.emory.edu.

-Emory University is an Equal opportunity/Affirmative Action/Disability/Veteran employer located in Atlanta Georgia.
-Women, minorities, persons with disabilities and veterans are encouraged to apply.
+Emory University is an equal employment opportunity and affirmative action employer in Atlanta, GA.
+Women, minorities, people with disabilities and veterans are strongly encouraged to apply.